ltearno/hexa.tools/hexa.binding/README.md

 ## Quick start

-Here is a short step by step guide to use the HexaBinding library in a Java project.
-For a GWT application, check the GWT Quick start.
+Here is a short step by step guide to use the HexaBinding library in a Java project. **For a GWT application, check the GWT Quick start**, it is written later in the document.

 First create a Java project.
 Then add this dependency in your pom.xml :